simplesconsultoria/simplesconsultoria-volto/backend/README.md

 ### Initial content

-This package contains the initial content for the simplesconsultoria.com.br website.
+This package contains a simple volto configuration.

 Installation
 ------------